pubnub/chat-examples-javascript/CONTRIBUTING.md

 ### After you're Done

-Please, make sure to follow these [commit message guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) when committing changes which should be pushed with merge pull request.
+Please, make sure to follow these [commit message guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) when committing changes as part of a pull request.

-If changing the snippets, make sure to [run the tests](#testing-snippets) before committing.
+If editing the snippets, make sure to [run the tests](#testing-snippets) before committing.

 ### Content